-Welcome back to Stop, Rock, and Roll!
+Welcome back to Stop, Rock, & Roll!
 Here are five local tunes to get you through the beginning of not only school, but the autumn season!

 Balloon Thief – “Don’t Wanna Hear It” Recently, these Rhode Island punk legends not only went on a small tour, but they also dropped their first full-band EP.
 Opening track “Don’t Wanna Hear It” kicks things off with a quick drum fill before buzzsaw guitars fly in like fighter jets.
 Alien vocals and punchy bass give the track extra dimension.
 Anyone who is a fan of Aussie egg punk, the Ramones, or good music in general should check this EP out.